pascalpp/pascal.com/src/routes/diary/2023-11-20-css-grid-layout/page.md

 date: 2023-11-20T02:17:37.807Z
 status: published
 tags: [css]
+summary: Testing out some CSS grid layout ideas, inspired by a video by Kevin Powell.
 ---

 Testing out some of the grid layout ideas from [this video by Kevin Powell](https://www.youtube.com/watch?v=c13gpBrnGEw).